kvos/CoastSat.slope/doc/FES2014_installation.md

 5. Update the .ini files (`load_tide.ini` and `ocean_tide.ini`) to include for each tidal component the absolute path to the corresponding .nc file (use find and replace to do this).
 It should look like this:
 <img src="ini_file.JPG" alt="" width="80%"/>

-6. Open the Anaconda prompt and activate your environment, then run: `conda install -c fbriol fes`
+6. Open the Anaconda prompt and activate your environment, then run: `conda install pyfes -c fbriol`

 7. To test if the installation was successful, type `python` and then `import pyfes`